 Relate Northumberland and Tyneside offer relationship counselling and sex therapy.

 Sex and Love Addicts Anonymous (SLAA) offer meetings, telephone and online advice for people struggling with sex or romance addiction.

 We are with you – support for families online, webchat and face to face.

 Other Useful Information

 - George Street Social is a café and recovery space run by people in recovery.
 As well as a café it provides a safe space for many different 12 Step Fellowship groups and has diverse activities.

 - Patient Information Centre has a range of easy to read mental health self help guides

-- ReCoCo: The Recovery College College run various peer-led support groups, and free educational and creative courses, which are open to anyone who would find them helpful in their recovery from mental illness, substance misuse, trauma or distress.
+- ReCoCo: The Recovery College College run various peer-led support groups, and free educational and creative courses, which are open to anyone who would find them helpful in their recovery from mental illness, substance misuse, addictions, trauma or distress.